babylonlabs-io/babylon-benchmark/README.md

-# babylon-benchmark
+# Babylon Benchmark

-This repository contains tools and scripts for benchmarking and profiling the Babylon blockchain node.
+This repository contains tools and scripts for benchmarking, profiling and generating data in the Babylon blockchain node.

 ## Getting Started